JonathanEbel/BillZip/ReadMe.txt

 password

-To Add Migrations, navigate to the project directory where the models reside and run: dotnet ef migrations add InitialMigration -s ../BillZip
+To Add Migrations, navigate to the project directory where the models reside and run: dotnet ef migrations add InitialMigration -s ../BillZip --context IdentityContext where IdentityContext is replaced by the context you want to run operations on.

-TO run migrations, navigate to the project directory where models reside and run: dotnet ef database update -s ../BillZip
+TO run migrations, navigate to the project directory where models reside and run: dotnet ef database update -s ../BillZip --context IdentityContext where IdentityContext is replaced by the context you want to run operations on.

 Swagger UI is enabled in Debug/dev...
 Access this as follows: http://localhost:34791/swagger/